int13h/http_agent/README.md

 ## Description

 This agent adds HTTP events to Sguil.
-This agent can process httpry or Suricata(http) output.
+This agent can process httpry, Suricata(http) and Bro(http) output.

 ## Requirements